Highlights of Cambodia and Laos

 Phnom Penh - Battambang

 Depart early this morning for Battambang, stopping to visit Kampong Chhnang to discover the aspects of traditional pottery making for which the region is known.
 Battambang is Cambodia’s second largest city, and one that has opened up only in recent years following hostile fighting by the Khmer Rouge until 1996.
-After lunch at our hotel, The Classy Hotel (3T), we transfer to Phnom Sampeau, one of the few hills in an otherwise flat plain.
+After lunch at our accommodation, The Classy Hotel (3T), we transfer to Phnom Sampeau, one of the few hills in an otherwise flat plain.
 Take in great views over paddy fields and sugar palm trees from the small temple at the top.
 Halfway up Phnom Sampeau are a reminder of its darker past - the killing caves - set amidst a now beautiful, serene scene.
 We stay until dusk, when millions of bats emerge from a cave, streaming across the sky.

 Battambang has been repeatedly passed between Cambodia and Thailand, and has also retained some excellent French colonial architecture.
 On our walking tour, we visit the main market before crossing the river to visit tranquil Wat Povil temple to learn of Buddhist traditions.
 Our coach then takes us to surrounding villages to learn how rice paper, prahoc (fish paste) and grolan (sticky rice stuffed in bamboo) are produced.
 See the incredibly well-preserved Khmer heritage houses of Wat Kor and discover Jaan Bai, a social enterprise run by the Cambodian Children’s Trust which is working to reduce poverty in Battambang by empowering underprivileged children.

 Battambang - Siem Reap